karimdaouk3/spellcheck_app/DATABASE_IMPLEMENTATION_COMPLETE.md

 - `CASE_ID` - Self-referencing foreign key to CASE_SESSIONS.CASE_ID
 - `CREATION_TIME` - When this case session was created, defaults to current timestamp
 - `CREATED_BY_USER` - Foreign key to USER_INFORMATION.ID, who created this case session
-- `EXISTS_IN_CRM` - Boolean flag indicating if case exists in external CRM system
 - `CASE_STATUS` - Status of the case: 'open' or 'closed'
 - `LAST_SYNC_TIME` - When case status was last synchronized with external CRM (for tracking when we last checked if case is still open in external system)
 - `NOTES` - Additional notes or metadata about the case